stevebachmeier/notes/IHME/01 Notes/Sprints.md

 # Sprint notes

 ## 101
-- [ ] BMI risk_effect equations still refernce rr_id 108
+- [x] BMI risk_effect equations still refernce rr_id 108 ✅ 2022-12-02
 - [x] BMI range is too large, ~[-20, 96] - Syl will provide thresholds
 	- she requirested low threshold of 5
 - [x] Greg requested angina be removed
 	- implemented for now by just commenting out from model_spec
 - [ ] Confirm HF transition rates in new docs
-    - 1: denominator is missing prev_residual_HF
-        - What we're doing is starting with incidence and then scaling down (dividing) by the fraction of population that can actually go to the state of interest, ie `1 - <states that cannot transition>``
-        - when she moved the HF_residual model into this one she didn't update the equation
-    - 2:
-    - 3:
-    - 4:
-- [ ] Have syl walk through equations
+- [x] Have syl walk through equations ✅ 2022-12-02

+#Tasks/Todo

 ---

+# Archived
 ## 100
 - [x] Are there separate outreach programs for each medication type (ie outreach for sbp adherence and ldlc adherence independently)?
 	- Syl: No, its the same program.
 The way the math works out the percents are a little different but same program